KnightMoveSolutions/Hierarchical/README.md

         ItemB1
           ItemBA

+## Process the Tree Recursively

+You can process the nodes of your tree of objects recursively without having to code a recursive function.

+First you would create the code that processes the nodes of the tree by implementing ITreeNodeProcessor<T>, which requires the implementation of one method called `bool ProcessNode(ITreeNode<T> node)`.

+For example:

+    class MyTreeNodeProcessor : ITreeNodeProcessor<Person>
+    {
+        public IList<string> TestOutput;

+        public MyTreeNodeProcessor()
+        {
+            TestOutput = new List<string>();
+        }

+        public bool ProcessNode(ITreeNode<Person> node)
+        {
+            TestOutput.Add(node.Id + " Processed");
+            return true;
+        }
+    }

+Then you just feed it to the top of the node you want to process.
+In the example below, we process every node in the tree because we start at the root node.

+    var myProcessor = new MyTreeNodeProcessor();
+    hierarchy.ProcessTree(myProcessor);

+However, if you want to process only a branch, then you can pass the tree node processor to the root of that branch only.
+If you want to exclude the root node (or root of branch node) and process starting with its children, then you can use the `ProcessChildren(ITreeNode<T> node)` method instead.

+    var myProcessor = new MyTreeNodeProcessor();
+    hierarchy.ProcessChildren(myProcessor);

+As you can see, you can just write your business logic and forget about having to recurse.
+Your tree node processor could act on the node or not depending on the logic.
+If your entity is a View Model, you can set property values to drive user interface changes such as setting 'IsHighlighted = true' if the object matches a search string.

 ## Documentation

 Full documentation is provided in the KnightMoves.Hierarchical.Help project, which is a SandCastle Help file builder project.